GuyBanks/TuskBot/README.md

 - You can click the :arrow_left: and :arrow_right: buttons to flip between the different pages of statistics.
 - To fetch your own stats, simply type `!series`
 - This data is gathered from [ballchasing.com](http://ballchasing.com).
-Stats are generated from the uploaded replays of the user who executes the `!series` command.
+Stats are generated from the uploaded replays of the player who executes the `!series` command.
 Your replays must be marked `public` for TuskBot to access them.
 The easiest way to have all your replay files automatically uploaded is using [BakkesMod](https://bakkesmod.com/).
 You can find instructions [here](https://ballchasing.com/doc/faq#upload).
 - **If you do not upload your replays, you will get 0 results.**
 - Because of API rate limits, `!series` will only work off the games you've played in the last 36 hours.
 The best way to use this feature is to run it sometime within the following day after a session of playing together.
-- If you provide a list of users it will display a table so their stats can be easily compared side by side.
-You can fetch up to 6 users at a time.
+- If you provide a list of players it will display a table so their stats can be easily compared side by side.
+You can fetch up to 6 players at a time.
 - After a session of playing Doubles together, the image above was generated with the command:

 ```shell